Janelle-W/Audio-Steganography-Final-Project/README.md

 # StegoProject

 # Description
-StegoProject is a steganography application that hides and extracts secret messages in **8-bit mono WAV** files.
+This is a steganography application that hides and extracts secret messages in **8-bit mono WAV** files.
 It embeds message bits into the least significant bits (LSBs) of the audio data without noticeably affecting sound quality.

 # Usage